 To improve consistency among regional planning efforts across the state, the Regional Targets Advisory Committee (formed per Senate Bill 375) recommended that California's metropolitan planning organizations (MPOs) use consistent assumptions for fuel price and for the computation of automobile operating cost in long range planning.
 The assumptions for Plan Bay Area 2050 build off the multi-agency methodology developed by the four largest MPOs for the previous round of regional plans, as well as resources provided by the California Air Resources Board (CARB).
 The fuel price forecasts use projections generated by the United States Department of Energy (DOE) and California Energy Commission (CEC).
 Gas tax rates are added to base fuel price forecasts to project total fuel cost rates.
 The average fleet-wide fuel economy implied by CARB's EMFAC2017 model is used to represent the average fleet-wide fuel economy.
 Non-fuel operating and maintenance costs are based on data from AAA and forecasted using growth assumptions developed in the multi-MPO methodology.
 A summary of assumptions is presented in Table 32.
-Note that the prices in the table are presented in year 2007 dollars (the units of the travel model).
+Note that the prices in the table are presented in year 2017 dollars, year 2010 dollars (the units used in the above referenced documentation), and year 2000 dollars (the units of the travel model).